 Large companies more capable of adopting new technologies – Alex Lissitsa

-01 March 2018 - The general director of IMC, one of the largest agroholdings in Ukraine, Alex Lissitsa has long been known in the Ukrainian agri-food business as a professional lobbyist.
-Five years ago he left the lobby for big agricultural business, but he keeps an eye on what is generally happening in the industry.
+01 May 2018 - The general director of IMC, one of the largest agroholdings in Ukraine, Alex Lissitsa has long been known in the Ukrainian agri-food business as a professional lobbyist.
+Five years ago he left lobbying for big agricultural business, but he keeps an eye on what is generally happening in the industry.
 Lissitsa, who will give a keynote speech at the upcoming IAMO Forum in June 2018, talks about the main aspects of today’s large scale farming in an interview to LaScalA.

 Alex, what do you think are the main factors that drive the development of large scale farming today?

 If we were to think about the factors that drive the development of large scale farming on the global scale, while not focusing on a particular country, technology would certainly be one of them.
 Technological advances have been driving up the average productivity of agricultural production in the recent years and the productivity is set to keep rising in the future.
 Agricultural producers nowadays have to catch up quickly in order not to lose their competitiveness.
 And large companies, so-called agroholdings, are generally more capable of adopting and implementing new technologies into their production and management methods.
 Global consumption trends are also a factor that drives the development of agroholdings.
 Consumption preferences across the globe are dynamic and rapidly changing.
 A company that doesn’t pay attention to these trends may end up losing one of its markets (it is especially dangerous if a company focuses on one particular market).
 Here, again, large scale agricultural producers appear to be more flexible up to date and thus to be less exposed to the risks.
 The environmental and safety standards, which are getting stricter every year, are also something that big companies are better at dealing with, as the certification process might be very expensive and difficult.

 Do you see any differences/similarities between large scale farms across the world?